ig-quinzel/Smart-Heart-Disease-Risk-Predictor/README.md

 # 🫀 Smart Heart Disease Risk Predictor using Naive Bayes

-This is a Flask web application that predicts a person’s likelihood of having heart disease based on user input.
-It uses a **Naive Bayes** machine learning model trained on real medical data and presents results in a clear, user-friendly way.
-Users can also download a personalized PDF report.
+This is a Flask web application that predicts a person’s likelihood of having heart disease based on their medical details.
+It uses a Decision Tree machine learning model trained on real-world heart disease data and offers predictions in a clean, intuitive interface.
+Users can also download a personalized PDF report containing their input and prediction.

----

-## 💡 Features
+💡 Features

-- 🔹 Personal and Medical info input across two steps
-- 🔹 Naive Bayes classification for prediction
+🔹 Step-by-step input: Personal info ➜ Medical details 🔹 Heart disease risk prediction using Decision Tree
-- 🔹 Clean and animated dark-themed UI
+🔹 Dark-themed UI with animation
-- 🔹 Displays full summary of inputs and result
+🔹 Displays full summary of all user inputs
-- 🔹 PDF report download support
+🔹 Downloadable PDF report with the prediction result

----
+🔹 Confusion matrix plotted and saved during training